hellobro12/Big-bounty-Report/README.md

 - Summary of the vulnerability
 - Steps to reproduce
 - Impact analysis
-- CVSS and OWASP risk ratings
+- CVSS and OWASP risk rating
-- Suggested mitigations
+- Suggested mitigation

 ### 🔐 Subdomain Takeover - Mock Report